 - It is a kind of asexual reproduction in which one cell divides into two halves.

-- It is a unicellular organism that has a cell membrane, cell wall and a cytoplasm.
+- It is a unicellular organism that has a cell membrane, cell wall and cytoplasm.

-- The division of cell can take place on any plane.
+- The division of the cell can take place on any plane.

-- Finally the division of the body into two halves having a nucleus respectively takes place.
+- Finally, the division of the body into two halves having a nucleus takes place.

 Budding in hydra

-- The first step is the formation of buds, and it develops as a small outgrowth on the parent’s body.
+- The first step is the formation of buds, which develops as a small outgrowth on the parent’s body.